Everything We Know About Baldur's Gate 3 And Its Xbox Launch

 Larian Studios confirmed that Baldur’s Gate 3 will be coming to the Xbox by the end of 2023.

-Not to mention, rumours were awash recently with a potential Xbox release date that was slated for 6th December, as reported by Eurogamer, but Larian director of publishing Michael Douse – quite ironically – doused them on X (formerly Twitter).
+Not to mention, rumours were awash recently about a potential Xbox release date that was slated for 6th December, as reported by Eurogamer.
+However, Larian director of publishing Michael Douse – quite ironically – doused them on X (formerly Twitter).

 News to me https://t.co/ktaQ4sfuvR